crystalcommerce/Frontend-Standards/README.md

 - **Images**
     - Use the asset_url for including images and other assets
-    - `asset_url` returns asset path relative to the current theme’s asset dir on the cdn
+    - `asset_url` returns asset path relative to the current theme’s asset directory on the cdn

     *Bad*
     ```html